PES2UG23CS141/ML_Project_Team21/README.md

 Or use Google Colab:

-Upload the notebook and both datasets to your Colab environment.
+Upload the notebook and both datasets to your Colab environment and make sure the naming conventions are correct. (⚠️ NOTE: The link to the datasets is given in the DATASET DESCRIPTION section of the README.)

 Run all cells sequentially.